Cusco travel guide

 We suggest going without a tour so that you have time to really experience both beautiful surroundings.
 If you'd like more info, make sure to check out our full travel guide about Rainbow Mountain.

 The red river is stunning and unlike anything you will ever see.
-Its red hue is due to the rain run off from the nearby Palcoyo Rainbow Mountain (which is a different rainbow mountain than the above mentioned) It is located 3 hours south west of Cusco.
+Its red hue is due to the rain run off from the nearby Palcoyo Rainbow Mountain.
+It is located 3 hours south west of Cusco.

 All Your Travels